Catherine Gund

-Catherine Gund (born Catherine Gund Saalfield; 1965) is an Australian-born American producer, director, writer, and activist who founded Aubin Pictures in 1996.
+Catherine Gund (born Catherine Gund Saalfield in 1965) is an American producer, director, and writer who founded Aubin Pictures in 1996.

 Gund's films have screened around the world in festivals, theaters, museums, and schools; on PBS, HBO, Paramount+/MTV Documentary Films, and the Discovery Channel, Sundance Channel, Netflix, and Amazon Prime.
+She is a voting member of the Academy of Motion Picture Arts and Sciences.

 Early life

 Catherine Gund was born in Geelong, Australia but grew up in Ohio.
-She is the daughter of philanthropist Agnes Gund and her first husband, Albrecht "Brec" Saalfield.
+She is the daughter of billionaire philanthropist Agnes Gund and her first husband, Albrecht "Brec" Saalfield.
 She attended Brown University and received a dual degree in Art/Semiotics and Women's Studies, and was a member of Phi Beta Kappa.